Our Essentials for National Picnic Week

 Next up, snacks.
 This is something that I could talk about forever but I'll attempt to keep it short.
 Sausage rolls, pork pies and scotch eggs – even if you would never choose to eat them any other time of year – were meant for picnics.
 Forget fine dining for a day and indulge in these classic snacks.

-For School of Wok's Asian take on the ultimate scotch egg, why not try mixing pork mince and chopped spring onion with some sweet hoi sin, wrapped around a quail's egg and covered in panko breadcrumbs before being deep-fried until golden brown – delicious (remember to bring chilli sauce with you to dip!)
+For School of Wok's Vietnamese ultimate scotch egg, why not try mixing pork mince and chopped spring onion with some sweet hoi sin, wrapped around an egg and covered in panko breadcrumbs before being deep-fried until golden brown – delicious (remember to bring chilli sauce with you to dip!)